Every planar graph with the Liouville property is amenable: Dirichlet harmonic functions

 \begin{cor}[\cite{SoardiBook}] Let $G$ be a locally finite graph with a finite cut $b$ such that $G-b$ has two transient components.
 Then $G$ is not in ${\Ocal}_{HD}$. \end{cor}

-\begin{proof} Just apply \autoref{flow_pot_char} with any potential $\rho$ which is constant on any component of $G-b$ and assigns different values on two transient components of $G-b$. \end{proof}
+\begin{proof} We apply \autoref{flow_pot_char}, with $\rho$ being e.g.\ the potential defined by $\rho(x)=i$ for every $x$ in $C_i$, where $C_i$ is the $i$th component of $G-b$ in some enumeration of those components. \end{proof}

-\begin{thm}[\cite{C:harmonic}] Let $H$ be a connected locally finite graph.
-Let $G$ be a locally finite graph obtained from $H$ by adding for each $n\in \Nbb$ a path $P_n$ of length $2^n$ such that $P_n$ meets $H$ and the other $P_n$ only in its starting vertices.
-Then $G\in {\Ocal}_{HD}$ if and only if $H\in {\Ocal}_{HD}$. \end{thm}

-Given a locally finite graph $G$, an antisymmetric function $f$ on $\overrightarrow{E(G)}$ \emph{witnesses that a subgraph $H$ of $G$ is transient} if the restriction $\bar f$ of $f$ to $\overrightarrow{E(H)}$ is a flow from some finite vertex set of finite energy.
-We can change $\bar f$ at finitely many edges to get a flow from a single vertex of finite energy.
-Thus $\bar{f}$ implies that $H$ is transient by \autoref{lyons}.
+\begin{dfn} Given a locally finite graph $G$, and a subgraph $H\subseteq G$, we will say that a function $f: {E}(G) \to \R$ \emph{witnesses that $H$ is transient}, if the restriction $f_H$ of $f$ to ${E}(H)$ is a flow from some finite vertex set (to infinity) with finite energy. \end{dfn} As we can easily modify $f_H$ at finitely many edges to turn it into a flow from a single vertex (to infinity), such an $f_H$ implies that $H$ is transient by \autoref{lyons}.

-Recall that a \emph{bond} of a graph is a minimal separating edge-set (i.e.\ a minimal nonempty cut).